-This evaluation presents a Stage 1 Screening for Appropriate Assessment (AA) to provide a retrospective assessment of the potential effects that may have occurred on Natura 2000 sites and associated qualifying species as a result of activities at the existing quarry site at Windmill Hill, Rathcoole, Co.
-Dublin ('the Site') between 1990 and 2021.
-This Screening for Appropriate Assessment comprises an appraisal of potential impacts on European designated conservation sites within a 15 km radius of the Site or where an ecological pathway e.g. terrestrial or aquatic exists between the Site and a Natura 2000 site.
+This report presents a Stage 1 Screening for Appropriate Assessment (AA) to assess the potential effects that may occur to Natura 2000 sites and associated qualifying species as a result of proposed expansion activities (the Project) at the existing quarry site at Windmill Hill, Rathcoole, Co.
+Dublin ('the Site').
+This Screening for Appropriate Assessment comprises an appraisal of potential impacts on European designated conservation sites within a 15 km radius of the Site or where an ecological pathway e.g. terrestrial or aquatic exists between a site and a Natura 2000 site.
 In this instance, Natura 2000 sites within Dublin Bay ca. > 34 km from the Site are also included as there is a potential aquatic pathway.
 This AA Screening has been prepared by Freddy Brookes MSc., MCIEEM - Senior Ecologist, Golder Associates (Golder).